If you are looking to add freshness and variety to your back workouts and give yourself a new challenge, give this landmine row exercise a try.

 - Chest-Supported T-Bar Row

-- As well, other exercises such as the Pull-up and Deadlift are useful landmine row alternatives.
+- Also, other exercises, such as the Pull-up and Deadlift, are useful landmine row alternatives.

 Landmine Row Benefits can be very impressive!
 When performed correctly and consistently over time, the T Bar row can allow you to achieve large strength gains.
 Some T Bar Row Benefits include: